News and Events

 3 Aug 2021 • Bernd Brügge

 Jan Philip Bernius, Stephan Krusche, and Bernd Brügge received the Ernst Otto Fischer Teaching Award.
 The award honors the innovative and successful teaching project Automatic Correction of Free-Text Assignments.
 The Ernst Otto Fischer Teaching Award is presented to instructors for innovative projects that improving teaching at TUM.
 The project Automatic Correction of Free-Text Assignments was funded by the TUM Teaching Fund.
 As part of the project, we implemented the Athena system for automated assessment of textual exercises.
+We used Athena as part of Artemis in the “Introduction to Software Engineering” lecture with > 2.000 participating students.
+In addition, we published the project results in the paper “A Machine Learning Approach for Suggesting Feedback in Textual Exercises in Large Courses” at the ACM Conference on Learning @ Scale 2021.

 Jan Philip Bernius receives first prize in ACM Student Research Competition